September 19, 2017, by Carla

 What to do: Ask for feedback

 If this is the case, then it’s likely you’ve come up against a few consecutive ‘nos’, and are beginning to get either frustrated or panicked.
-In which case, doing something proactive – rather than trying to make sense of it on some grander, philosophical sense – can make all the difference to your outlook.
+In this case, doing something proactive – rather than trying to make sense of it in some grander, philosophical sense – can make all the difference to your outlook.